Real Estate Investing: How to Buy and Rent. Landlord 101, Part 3.

 - Keeping the pulse on your real estate investment (research, law changes, check-ins, financial situation, etc.)

-- You may need to purchase an umbrella insurance in addition to your property insurance.
+- You may need to purchase umbrella insurance in addition to your property insurance.

-Yes, it is not simple and it requires a lot of efforts, attention to details, working with all kind of people, and your personal time.
-But, trust me, it worth your efforts.
+Yes, it is not simple and it requires a lot of effort, attention to detail, working with all kinds of people, and your personal time.
+But, trust me, it is worth your efforts.
 Good luck!

-If you have any questions, don’t hesitate contacting me.
-One of the benefits contacting me is the information about how I handle the tenants better than most of the landlords.
+If you have any questions, don’t hesitate to contact me.
+One of the benefits of contacting me is the information about how I handle the tenants better than most of the landlords.
 It is my small secret that I am willing to share with you.
 So, subscribe to the club membership for free and get notified about new articles.

-Sources: I have no associations with mentioned web sites or businesses and did not intend promoting them.
+Sources: I have no associations with mentioned websites or businesses and did not intend to promote them.

 Disclaimer: This article is intended to provide information to interested parties but I am not a real estate professional.
 As I have no knowledge of individual investor circumstances, goals, and/or portfolio concentration or diversification, readers are expected to complete their own due diligence before following any real estate investment strategies or rules mentioned or recommended.
 Please excuse any typos.
 I assure you that I will do my best to correct any errors if they were overlooked.